akonwi/git-plus/README.md

   Add all changed files and pull up the commit message file.
 Similar to `Git add all` and `Git commit` in succession.
   Default key binding: `Cmd-Shift-A a`

+12. `Git Log [Current File]`

+  Show the commit history [for the current file] and show display the selected commit.

 ## Contributing

 1. Fork it